 Vintage Images Of Danish History

-Denmark proper, also known as, continental Denmark, and metropolitan Denmark, is a Scandinavian country that has a rich and fascinating history that dates to the Viking era.
-Denmark is situated in northern Europe, and it is comprised of the northern part of the Jutland Peninsula and 406 offshore islands, also known as, archipelagos, in the Baltic Sea and Kattegat Sea, however, it may be surprising to know that only 72 of these islands are inhabited by people.
-Denmark is situated due South of Norway, and Southwest of Sweden, where Denmark is connected to Sweden via the Öresund bridge border, and it is also situated to the north of Germany where both countries share a land border via the historic German state, Schleswig-Holstein.
-The entire area of metropolitan Denmark which includes 406 offshore islands, is roughly 16,584 square miles.
-The official spoken language of Denmark is Danish or Dansk, and the population of Denmark (proper) was said to be about 5,926,488 million at the time of this article.
-The entire Kingdom of Denmark is comprised of 1,419 islands, including the autonomous countries the Greenland island and the Faroe Island.
+Denmark also known as continental Denmark, and metropolitan Denmark, is a Scandinavian country that has a rich and fascinating history that dates to the Viking era.
+Denmark is situated in northern Europe, and it is comprised of the northern part of the Jutland Peninsula and over 400 offshore islands, also known as archipelagos which are situated in the Baltic Sea and Kattegat Sea.
+However, surprisingly, it is said that only just over 70 of those islands are inhabited by people.
+Denmark is situated due South of Norway, and Southwest of Sweden where Denmark is connected to Sweden via the Öresund bridge border, and it is also situated to the north of Germany where both countries share a land border via the historic German state Schleswig-Holstein.
+The entire area of metropolitan Denmark also known as Denmark proper, is roughly 16,584 square miles.
+The official spoken language of Denmark is Danish or Dansk, and the population of Denmark was estimated at just over 6 million when this article was written.
+The entire Kingdom of Denmark is comprised of 1,419 islands, including the autonomous countries known as the Greenland island and the Faroe Island.

-The Greenland island is widely considered a very special case, for several reasons, firstly, Greenland is situated between the Artic and North Atlantic Oceans, it is northwest of Iceland, and northeast of Canada.
-Interestingly, although Greenland is part of the North American continent, it is politically and culturally a part of Denmark, and the people of Greenland are citizens of Denmark.
-In addition, Greenland is the world's largest island (836,330 square miles) which includes over 100 off shore islands, but it is important to mention that most of Greenland is actually uninhabited, and about 80 percent of this island is covered by a large ice mass that reaches across the bleak landscape far into the distance, nonetheless, that region is said to be an irresistible indulgence for passionate geologists around the globe.
-At the time of this publication the population of Greenland was just over 56,000, and the largest city and capital of Greenland is Nuuk.
+When this article was written the population of Greenland was just over 56,000, and the largest city and capital of Greenland is known as Nuuk.
+Greenland is part of the realm of Denmark, and it is widely considered to be a very special case, for several reasons, firstly, Greenland is situated between the Arctic and North Atlantic Oceans, it is northwest of Iceland, and northeast of Canada and the distance from Denmark to Greenland is about 1,800 miles.
+Also, interestingly, although Greenland is part of the North American continent, it is politically and culturally a part of Denmark, and the people of Greenland are citizens of Denmark.
+In addition, Greenland is the world's largest island (836,330 square miles) which includes over 100 off shore islands, but it is important to mention that most of Greenland is actually uninhabited, and about 80 percent of Greenland is covered by a large ice mass that reaches far across the bleak landscape.
+Nevertheless, that region is said to be an irresistible indulgence for passionate exploration geologists from around the world.

-Meanwhile, the capital city of Denmark (proper) is Copenhagen, and it is home to several impressive castles and royal palaces, complimentary situated in the heart of this city, is the world's third oldest amusement park and pleasure gardens which is known as the Tivoli Gardens, established in 1843.
-A short distance away on the Langelinie promenade (pier) in Copenhagen, the iconic 'Little Mermaid' statue is seated forever gazing aimlessly across the sea.
-Importantly, the legendary Danish writer Hans Christian Anderson (a renowned master fairytale writer of children's books) was born in the city of Odense, a region fortunate to possess a most strikingly beautiful countryside, in addition, Odense has an extremely enchanting display of colourful medieval styled houses that are aesthetically enhanced by meticulously crafted cobbled streets.
+The capital city of Denmark is Copenhagen, which is home to several impressive castles and palaces, also situated in the heart of this charming city, is the world's third oldest amusement park and pleasure gardens, famously known as the Tivoli Gardens which was established in 1843.
+A short distance away on the Langelinie promenade pier in Copenhagen, the iconic 'Little Mermaid' statue is artistically positioned forever gazing aimlessly across the sea.
+And importantly, the legendary Danish writer Hans Christian Anderson (a renowned writer of children's books) was born in the city of Odense, a region which is fortunate to possess a most strikingly beautiful countryside, in addition, Odense has an extremely enchanting display of colourful medieval styled houses that are aesthetically enhanced by meticulously crafted cobbled streets.
 Odense is one of Denmark's oldest and proudest cities, and the name Odense was derived from Odins Vé, meaning, Odin's sanctuary.
 In ancient times, Odense was once a sacred place for devout pilgrims of the mythical Viking God, Odin.

 The Prehistoric Era